cneill/django-DefectDojo/docs/content/en/getting_started/upgrading/_index.md

 {{% /alert %}}

-The generic upgrade method for docker-compose are as follows:
+The generic upgrade method for docker-compose is as follows:
 -   Pull the latest version

     ``` {.sourceCode .bash}